Media transparency: Overview

-Media transparency deals with the openness and accountability of the media and can be defined as a transparent exchange of information subsidies based on the ideas of newsworthiness.
-Media transparency is one of the biggest challenges of contemporary everyday media practices around the world as media outlets and journalists constantly experience pressures from advertisers, information sources, publishers, and other influential groups.
+Media transparency deals with the openness and accountability of the mass media and can be defined as a transparent exchange of information subsidies based on the ideas of newsworthiness.
+Media transparency is one of the biggest challenges of contemporary everyday media practices around the world as media outlets and journalists constantly experience pressure from advertisers, information sources, publishers, and other influential groups.

 News sources may influence what information is published or not published.
 Sometimes, published information can also be paid for by news sources, but the end media product (an article, a program, a blog post) does not clearly indicate that the message has been paid or influenced in any way.
 Such media opacity, or media non-transparency, ruins the trust and transparency between the media and the public and have implications for transparency of new forms of advertising and public relations (such as native advertising and brand journalism).

 Media transparency is defined to be a normative concept and is achieved when: